Ryeimo/oer-library-links-template/README.md

 # oer-library-link-template

-A template for adding “Open Educational Resources” (OER) to a public library’s e-reserves links/resources or pages/guides
+A template for adding “Open Educational Resources” (OER) to a public library’s e-reserves links/resources or guides.
+Public Domain CC0.

 # What are Open Educational Resources?